People in Yucatán — and across Mexico, for that matter — love pan dulce.

-You would be hard-pressed to find someone in Yucatán who does not enjoy starting its day off with a nice fresh concha or hojaldra, at least once in a while.
-Dipping pan dulce into coffee, milk or hot chocolate is something of a ritual in Yucatán and is known as hacer chuc.
+You would be hard-pressed to find someone in Yucatán who does not enjoy starting their day off with a nice fresh concha or heraldry at least once in a while.
+Dipping pan dulce into coffee, milk, or hot chocolate is something of a ritual in Yucatán and is known as hacer chuc.

 Pan dulce is an umbrella term meaning sweet bread.
 But not all sweetbreads or pastries are pan dulce, nor is all pan dulce necessarily sweet.
 For instance, donuts are popular in Mexico and are often sold alongside pan dulce, but most people in Yucatán would not think of them as such.
 And it’s not necessarily because they are considered foreign.
 After all, despite its French origin and buttery flavor, the croissant — known locally as cuernito — is considered a pan dulce staple.